project-akri/akri-on-krustlet/demo-krustlet.md

     AGENT_NODE_NAME=krustlet \
     ./target/release/dh-grpc-proxy
 ```
+> We are creating the `/tmp/wde-dir` directory as it will be used for the communication between this gRPC proxy and the Discovery Handler.
 > Note that we are using the proxy to simulate a Debug Echo Discovery Handler, but it is a universal program and support any future DHs.

 ## Deploy Wasi Debug Echo